nicobistolfi/go-rest-api/docs/docs/deployments/serverless.md

 - `task build`: Compiles the Go application for AWS Lambda
 - `task sls:deploy`: Deploys the application using Serverless Framework
-- `task remove`: Removes the deployed application from AWS
+- `task sls:remove`: Removes the deployed application from AWS (with confirmation prompt)

 ## Customization